ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 * adding an upstream Leaf switch

-It's much more interesting to prove that BGP route advertising actually works than to assume it works by watching the changes to the bgp-nic interface and trusting that the configuration of the frr on the host would properly advertise to an upstream peer if it had one.
+It's much more interesting to prove that BGP route advertising actually works than to assume it works by watching the changes to the bgp-nic interface and trusting that the configuration of the FRR on the host would properly advertise to an upstream peer if it had one.
 Let's take advantage of the fact that the repo this is based on was intended to spin up a mini-lab which included a leaf switch upstream to the host.

 Our local vagrant vm for rack-1-host-1 includes two interfaces that are virtually cabled to the virtual leafs in rack1, eth1 and eth2.
-We need to configure the interfaces and make some small changes to the frr conf file to take advantage of them and configure BGP to neighbor with the upstream leaf switches.
+We need to configure the interfaces and make some small changes to the FRR conf file to take advantage of them and configure BGP to neighbor with the upstream leaf switches.
 Fortunately we already have an ansible playbook to accomplish this.

-* configure rack-1-host-1 to use rack-1-leaf-1 as a BGP neighbor `
+* From your python virtual env on your host machine, run the ansible playbook to configure rack-1-host-1 to use rack-1-leaf-1 as a BGP neighbor
-ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-host-1 --diff

 `
+ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-host-1 --tags frr --diff
+`

 * configure rack-1-leaf-1
 From your earlier python virtual env on your host machine, spin up the vagrant vm for rack-1-leaf-1.
-Note that it takes a looong time for it to completely come online so be patient.
+Note that it takes a looong time, sometimes 20 minutes, for it to completely come online so be patient.
 Once you can ssh into rack-1-leaf-1 use ansible to configure it.

-`vagrant up rack-1-leaf-1
+`vagrant up rack-1-leaf-1`
-vagrant ssh rack-1-leaf-1
-`

 * use ansible to configure rack-1-leaf-1
-Again, start from your python virtual env on your host machine
+From within your python virtual env on your host machine, run the configuration playbook against the leaf:

 `
 ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-leaf-1